-B. Subsidy Payments.
+- B. Subsidy Payments.
 This section applies to providers with programs that have subsidy funding allocations.
-For each program with subsidy funding of less than \$50,000 or comprising 5% or less of the total program funding allocation set forth in Exhibit B-1-MHS, payment of subsidy will occur at cost settlement after the year end cost report has been submitted and costs are determined to be in compliance with contract terms and State and Federal regulations.
-For providers with more than \$50,000 or 5% total subsidy funding in any program, the final subsidy payment, or up to a maximum of 20% of total subsidy funding allocated for the given program in Exhibit B-1-MHS, will be withheld

-- until the year end cost report has been submitted and costs are determined to be in compliance with contract terms and State and Federal regulations.
-Further, subsidy payments will be limited each month to a 1/12th year-to-date cumulative maximum to prohibit an accelerated draw down of funds.
-The Director of the Department of Behavioral Wellness or designee may approve of subsidy payments in excess of this limit if deemed necessary for operational reasons. - C. Monthly Financial Statements.
+For each program with subsidy funding comprising 5% or less of the total program funding allocation set forth in Exhibit B-1-MHS, payment of subsidy will occur at cost settlement after the year end cost report has been submitted and costs are determined to be in compliance with contract terms and State and Federal regulations.
+For providers with more than 5% total subsidy funding in any program, the final subsidy payment, or up to a maximum of 20% of total subsidy funding allocated for the given program in Exhibit B-1-MHS, will be withheld until the year end cost report has been submitted and costs are determined to be in compliance with contract terms and State and Federal regulations. - C. Monthly Financial Statements.
 Within 15 calendar days of the end of the month in which services are delivered, Contractor shall submit monthly financial statements reflecting the previous month's and cumulative year to date direct and indirect costs and other applicable revenues for Contractor's programs described in the Exhibit A(s).
 If a program has both Medi-Cal billable costs and Non-Medi-Cal billable costs, Contractor shall separately identify Non-Medi-Cal billable costs on their financial statements. - D. Withholding of Payment for Non-submission of Service Data and Other Information.
 If any required service data, invoice, financial statement or report is not submitted by Contractor to County within the time limits described in this Agreement or if any such information is incomplete, incorrect, or is not completed in accordance with the requirements of this Agreement, then payment shall be withheld until County is in receipt of complete and correct data and such data has been reviewed and approved by Behavioral Wellness Director or designee.
 Behavioral Wellness Director or designee shall review such submitted service data within sixty (60) calendar days of receipt. - E. Withholding of Payment for Unsatisfactory Clinical Documentation.
 Behavioral Wellness Director or designee shall have the option to deny payment for services when documentation of clinical services does not meet minimum Federal, State and County written standards.
 County may also deny payment for services that are provided without a current client service plan.